africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Not be a slave to idea that our desires can be satiated.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/not-be-a-slave-to-idea-that-our-desires-can-be-satiated/","title":"Not be a slave to idea that our desires can be satiated","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Not be a slave to idea that our desires can be satiated/","title":"Not be a slave to idea that our desires can be satiated","noteIcon":""}
 ---